silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/01_adding_dataobjects_to_the_schema.md

 ---
-title: The DataObject model type
+title: Adding DataObjects to the schema
 summary: An overview of how the DataObject model can influence the creation of types, queries, and mutations
 ---